pluginpal/strapi-webtools/packages/docs/docs/addons/redirects/getting-started/admin-permissions.md

 ---

-## Testing Admin Panel Access
+## Testing Permissions

-### Test Workflow
+To verify permissions are configured correctly:

 1. Create a test user with the configured role
 2. Log in as that user
 3. Navigate to **Webtools → Redirects**
-4. Verify you can see/create/edit/delete according to permissions
+4. Verify the available actions match the configured permissions

-### Expected Behavior

-**With "Access the overview page" only:**
-- Can see the redirects list
-- No "Create" button visible
-- Cannot access edit or delete actions

-**With all permissions:**
-- Can see the redirects list
-- "Create" button is visible
-- Can click on redirects to edit
-- Delete button/action is available

 :::tip
-Restart Strapi after making permission changes and clear your browser cache if needed.
+Restart Strapi and clear your browser cache after making permission changes.
 :::

 ---

 ## Troubleshooting

-### User cannot access Webtools plugin

-**Problem:** The Webtools menu item is not visible in the sidebar.

-**Solutions:**
+**Webtools menu not visible:**
-- Verify the user has at least "Access the overview page" permission
+- Verify the role has at least "Access the redirects plugin" permission enabled
-- Check that the user's role is not disabled
 - Log out and log back in
 - Clear browser cache

-### Create/Edit/Delete buttons not showing

-**Problem:** User can see redirects but action buttons are missing.

-**Solutions:**
+**Action buttons missing:**
-- Verify the specific permissions (create/edit/delete) are enabled for the user's role
+- Check that Create/Update/Delete permissions are enabled for the role
-- Refresh the page after permission changes
+- Refresh the page
-- Check browser console for permission errors
+- Check browser console for errors

-### Permission changes not taking effect
+**Permission changes not applying:**

-**Problem:** After updating permissions, user still has old access level.

-**Solutions:**
-- Ask the user to log out and log back in
+- Verify you clicked "Save" after modifying permissions
 - Restart Strapi server
+- Have the user log out and log back in
 - Clear browser cache and cookies
-- Verify you clicked "Save" after changing permissions